sodacan-net/sodacan-core/documentation/architecture.md

 	->	  THEN log("Lamp is on")	// Say so

 ```
-The "lamp is on" message is duplicated.
-Cleaning this up with a `WHEN`
+The "lamp is on" message is duplicated in the example above.
+We can  up with a `WHEN`in the example below.
+It will send a message regardless of which condition caused the state variable to change.

 ```
 	MODULE lamp1